About the song

 But the song isn’t all darkness.
 There are flashes of light, too.
 The lyrics speak of elephant tusks and autograph books, hinting at a yearning for adventure and connection.
 There’s a sense of displacement, with the singer lamenting the lack of a bed to lay their head or shoes to fit their feet.

-Read more: Bee Gees - Chain Reaction
+Read more: Bee Gees - Love So Right

 Yet, amidst the vulnerability, there’s a flicker of resilience.
 The chorus, with its simple yet powerful refrain of “Don’t be scared.
 You’re better off than nothing.
 You’re answering to no one.
 Paper mache.” offers a message of self-reliance.
 It’s a reminder that even in the face of uncertainty, there’s a certain freedom in being unburdened.